first-try-software/vs-code-ruby-flog/README.md

 In order to use this extension you need to have Ruby and the flog gem installed.
 The plugin will use your system Ruby.
-We recommend setting a global Ruby version using a tool like `rbenv`, then run `gem install flog`.
+We recommend setting a global Ruby version using a tool like `rbenv`, then run `gem install flog`:

+    $ rbenv global 2.7.1
+    $ gem install flog

+If you are using RVM, run:

+    $ rvm use system
+    $ gem install flog

+Or if you are using chruby:

+    $ chruby system
+    $ gem install flog

 ## Release Notes